-Kenya is about to start planting genetically modified disease-resistant cassava after the National Biosafety Authority (NBA) approved the environmental release of the variety.
+Kenya is planting genetically modified disease-resistant cassava.
+This coming after the National Biosafety Authority (NBA) approved the environmental release of the variety.

-The release of the GM cassava Event 4046 that is resistant to cassava brown streak disease (CBSD), signals a major step towards increasing the country’s food and animal feed production capacity and reducing pesticide use.
+The GM cassava Event 4046 is resistant to cassava brown streak disease (CBSD) comes with major positives.
+It has shown a major step towards increasing the country’s food and animal feed production capacity and reducing pesticides.

-The cassava brown streak disease can result in 98 to 100 per cent loss of usable storage roots in a severe attack.
+The cassava brown streak disease can result in 98 to 100 percent loss of usable storage roots.

-The approval paves the way for conducting national performance trials of these varieties before registration and release to farmers.
+The approval paves the way for allowing national performance trials of these varieties before registration and release to farmers.

 Kenyan farmers are now closer to growing GM cassava.

 The disease-resistant cassava was developed by the Kenya Agricultural and Livestock Research Organisation (Kalro).